pascalpdx/brainsilo.org/content/contact.md

 ---
-title: "Get in Touch with Chimera"
+title: "Get in Touch with BrainSilo"
 ---

 ## Got Questions?

-**If you've got general questions about Chimera, first reach out to members on our [Google Group](https://groups.google.com/forum/#!forum/chimera-art-space)**.
-Our members can answer most common questions about Chimera.
+**If you've got general questions about BrainSilo, first reach out to members on our [Google Group](https://groups.google.com/forum/#!forum/pdxhackerspace)**.
+Our members can answer most common questions about BrainSilo.

-If you want to get in touch with [Chimera administrators](/about/leadership/), please email us at: [info@chimeraarts.org](mailto:info@chimeraarts.org).
+If you want to get in touch with [BrainSilo leadership](/about/leadership/), please email us at: [admin@brainsilo.org](mailto:admin@brainsilo.org).

 ***Note:** Please be patient if we don't respond right away, we get lots of email and we are all volunteers!*